boku-met/ARIS_lite/docs/installation.rst

 Installation
 ------------

-Using uv (recommended):
+*Using uv (recommended)*:

-- set up a project directory, open a terminal, and
+Set up a project directory, open a terminal, and do

 .. code-block:: shell